 The Megawatt Tactical Aircraft (MWTA) program is developing advanced power and thermal technologies, power components, thermal components, and complete architectures compatible with variable, adaptive-cycle engines (e.g. Adaptive Engine Transition Program and Air Dominance Adaptive Propulsion Technology).
 This program will enable advanced capability for radars, data links, directed energy weapons, electronic attack, special mission systems, and energy-optimized architectures, as well as reduced weight and fuel consumption contributing to increased range.

 The Legacy Fleet Energy Efficiency program is developing a range of fuel-burn reduction technologies for legacy and future transport and tanker aircraft.
 Technologies include aft body flow control using microvanes (as pictured) and finlets, adaptive winglets, compliant trailing edges and surface enhancements and coatings.
 The program aims to increase fuel efficiency of legacy fleet mobility aircraft by 1-6 percent, meaning more payload, longer range, or, more generally, increased options for commanders.

 The objective of this initiative is to autonomously fly aircraft in formation, at safe distances.
 The trailing aircraft gains energy efficiencies by flying in a certain position off the leading aircraft.
-The Surfing Aircraft Vortices for Energy ($AVE) proof of concept flight tests first conducted in FY 2012 and FY 2013 demonstrated the potential for the trail aircraft to achieve 8 to10 percent fuel savings.
+Air Wake Surfing for Efficiency (AWSE), also known as Surfing Aircraft Vortices for Energy ($AVE), proof of concept flight tests first conducted in FY 2012 and FY 2013 demonstrated the potential for the trail aircraft to achieve 8 to 10 percent fuel savings.